 Artist Radcliffe Bailey was selected in early 2020 to design and fabricate the last of the 4 cornerstones – Freedom at the intersection of Murrow and Gate City Boulevards (click here for more info on Radcliffe Bailey).
-We anticipate construction to begin in early 2021.
+We anticipate construction to begin in fall 2021.

 Removal of railroad tracks along the railroad corridor along Phase 4:

 Completed greenway trail along the eastern section from Gate City Blvd to Fisher to Greene Street along Murrow Blvd:

 The weather is getting warmer.... which means it is time for FREE Fitness on the Downtown Greenway!